 This is not a very long or extensive list of Winter Olympic Resources – I always find those rather overwhelming.
 Instead, this is a shorter list of resources we think are particularly good.
-And these specifically are resources to teach middle and high schoolers about the Winter Olympics, though some might be enjoyable for younger students as well.
+And these specifically are resources to teach elementary, middle, and high schoolers about the Winter Olympics.

 * Affiliate links may be present on this page.
 Please see the disclosure page for details.